 One of my hesitations with cloth pads was the ick factor, but then I remember that I cloth diapered two babies (at the same time!) and quickly got over it.
 I also assumed that it would be inconvenient, but it’s pretty much the same as bringing disposables with you and you don’t need to do a separate load of laundry.

-When it is time to change your pad, rinse and wring them it thoroughly with cold water and keep it in a wet bag until your period is over.
+When it is time to change your pad, rinse and wring them out thoroughly with cold water and keep it in a wet bag until your period is over.
 You can also rub them with some soap or a stain bar at this time.
 I recommend folding it up and closing the snaps to keep the soiled part covered until laundry day.
 If you have a longer period, you can hang them to dry before wash day to avoid them getting funky.
 Always wash in cold water as hot water causes protein-based stains (like blood) to set in rather than wash away.
 Make sure you unsnap them and toss them and the wet bag in your machine with other household linens and your usual detergent.